Skip to main content Skip to secondary navigation

 Registration

-• Student groups intending to host or co-host a party must submit a request via the Party Registration form in CardinalEngage.
+• Student groups intending to host or co-host a party must register a party via the Party Registration form so that relevant stakeholder groups (SUPER, FSL, ResEd, etc.) are aware of the event and can support planning if needed.

-• Student groups must identify any student group(s) co-hosting a party and a primary and secondary coordinator from each co-hosting group on the party registration form.
+• Student groups must identify any other student group(s) co-hosting a party and a coordinator from each co-hosting group on the party registration form.

 • Information about sober monitors including 1) the number of sober monitors, 2) a description of the sober monitors’ roles, and 3) information about how sober monitors will be identifiable to party guests

-• A plan for checking IDs, which must include:
+• A plan for checking IDs, which includes:

 • How Stanford IDs will be checked